-Adjust the head restraint to the lowest position of adjustment intended for normal use other than any non-use position described in [paragraph] 5.4. of this Regulation.
+Adjust the head restraint to the lowest position of adjustment intended for normal use other than any non-use position described in paragraph 5.4. of this Regulation.

-In this lowest in-use position, the head restraint height is the distance from the R-point, parallel to the torso reference line and limited by a line perpendicular to the torso reference line intersecting the point IP (the IP was determined for the highest head restraint height in paragraph 2.3.3.).
+In this lowest in-use position, the head restraint height is the distance from the R-point, parallel to the torso reference line and limited by a line perpendicular to the torso reference line intersecting the point IP (the IP was determined for the highest head restraint height in paragraph 2.3.3. of this Annex).

-Figure 1-1 [Goniometry in the test procedure using apparatus that facilitate the measurement of coordinates.]
+Figure 1-1 Goniometry in the test procedure using apparatus that facilitate the measurement of coordinates.

-[The H-point machine and HRMD are only shown to explain the concept but are not needed for this test procedure.]
+Article II.
+The H-point machine is shown to explain the concept but is not needed for this test procedure.